 (13)(15) CCOs shall implement processes for documenting all of the ICC services provided and attempted to be provided to members and for creating and implementing ICC plans for members requiring ICC services.
 CCOs shall produce ICC plans for each member requiring ICC services.
 Each ICC plan shall:

-(a) Be developed in a person-centered process with providers caring for the member, including any community-based support services and LTCSS providers and the member’s participation;
+(a) Be developed in a person-centered process with providers caring for the member, including any community-based support services and LTSS providers and the member’s participation;

-(b) Include consultations with any specialist(s) caring for the member and DHS long-term services and supports providers and case managers;
+(b) Include consultations with any specialist(s) caring for the member and Medicaid funded long-term services and supports providers and case managers or for full benefit dual eligible (FBDE) members, Medicare providers or MCE aligned Medicare Advantage or Dual Special Needs Plan care coordinators;

 (c) Be approved by the CCO in a timely manner if CCO approval is required;